mariolo1985/scroll-callback/readme.md

 `type: number`

 This is a wait time in milli-seconds.
-This sets the wait time in a setTimeout call to delay the scroll listener.
+This is provided to give you custom timing to fire your callback.

 **elementId**